sassanostvar/hopperscapes/README.md

 ## Workflows

-We use automated segmentation workflows, described in [hopperscapes.segmentation](./hopperscapes/segmentation/README.md), to preprocess, register, and standardize the light microscopy dataset as demonstrated below.
+### Preprocessing & Standardization

 <p align="center"><img src="assets/wing_alignment.gif" alt="normalization" style="width: 100%; max-width: 500px; border-radius: 0px;"></p>

 ## Status & Roadmap

 We are developing the project in public.
-In 2024, we reached the 1500 specimen mark, with 200 specimens (400 samples) already imaged and preprocessed by Q1 2025.
-A priority for Q3 2025 is to release the first _L. delicatula_ light microscopy dataset, along with proof-read segmentations and model checkpoints.
+We reached the 1500 specimen mark in 2024, and 200 specimens (400 samples) have been imaged as of Q1 2025.
+Release of the first _L. delicatula_ light microscopy dataset, along with proof-read segmentations and model checkpoints, is expected in Q3 2025.

 For more details on the project roadmap, please visit [STATUS.md](STATUS.md).

-## Credits
+## Acknowledgements
-[HopperScapes](https://github.com/sassanostvar/hopperscapes/tree/main) was conceived, designed, planned, and executed by [Sassan Ostvar](https://sassanostvar.github.io).
+[HopperScapes](https://github.com/sassanostvar/hopperscapes/tree/main) was designed and executed by [Sassan Ostvar](https://sassanostvar.github.io).
 We are grateful to Columbia University Public Safety and members of the Mechanical Engineering Graduate Association (MEGA) for assistance during sample collection.

 ## Citation
 _forthcoming_